MagiCircles/MagiCircles/README.md

     - Item View: `show_edit_button`, `top_illustration`, `get_item`, `reverse_url`
     - Add View: `filter_cuteform`
     - Edit View: `form_class`, `get_item`

+1. **Fix ON_USER_EDITED and ON_PREFERENCES_EDITED**

+    Both used to take `request` as a parameter and now take the user that has been updated.

+    In addition, if for some reasons you were calling these 2 functions youself, you should now also call `models.onPreferencesEdited` or `models.onUserEdited` right before.

 1. **Specify your templates for List views or Item views, or use the default one**